Monday 8 July

 Catriona Bradley, Irish Institute of Pharmacy (UK) and Kirstie Galbraith, Monash University (AUS)

 3. Reigning It In: Ensuring Academic Integrity in an Online Exam Environment

-Lisha Bustos, Lead Instructional Designer, University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences (USA)
+Lisha Bustos, Lead Instructional Designer and Jason Brunner, Director of Assessment, University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences

 The school instituted the use of a remote proctoring service that uses a combination of technology and human proctors.
 Students provide proof of identity at the start of an exam and then are remotely monitored.
 Based on school identified expectations (i.e., head and eye movement, talking, leaving the exam environment), the software monitors for suspicious behaviors.
 A proctor intervenes when alerted by the software.
 The proctoring service provides documentation of concerning students and exam recordings to the school for additional review.
 The school assessed the efficacy of this program by comparing three years of exam data for significant changes in year-over-year scores.
 Significant variation in individual student exam scores were also assessed.
 No significant differences were found in either of these datasets.